curtis-shorts/home_dot_files/README.md

-This repo is setup to make my dot files easily transferable to any machine
+This repo is setup to make my dot files easily transferable to any machine.

-Setup with tutorial from https://coreyja.com/posts/dotfiles-git-in-home-dir/

 Command to setup this repo in your home directory:
 ```